 The Aviation Weather Center hosted the 2017 Aviation Weather Testbed Summer Experiment August 7-18, 2017.
-The experiment will focus on three main components: collaboration of national cloud and visibility forecasts between AWC and Weather Forecast Offices (WFOs), experimental changes to the TFM Convective Forecast (TCF), and an evaluation of high-resolution models (including a 300-m UK Met Office model) for SFO flight operations.
+The experiment focused on three main components: collaboration of national cloud and visibility forecasts between AWC and Weather Forecast Offices (WFOs), experimental changes to the TFM Convective Forecast (TCF), and an evaluation of high-resolution models (including a 300-m UK Met Office model) for SFO flight operations.

 The experiment kickoff is each Monday of the experiment at 7:30 am with coffee and introductions.
 Daily activities begin around 8:00 am and conclude between 4:00 and 4:30 pm depending on weather.
-Each day we will have a lunchtime seminar on varying topics.
+Each day features a lunchtime seminar on varying topics.

 This year's experiment is set up with three types of experimental forecast desks that will have different areas of focus on aviation weather forecasting improvement and decision support for traffic flow management.
 Additionally, there will be GOES-16 imagery available that will leverage a suite of products to support the various experiment desks.
 More specific details and tasks related to each desk will be presented at the time of the experiment.
 Below is an overview of what can be expected at each of the desks.

 - Cloud (ceiling) and Visibility